What is survey design?

 Make your survey easier for respondents by keeping questions in their logical order and avoiding changing topics unnecessarily.
 The funnel approach is a survey flow technique that makes the respondent’s job easier.
 This approach suggests that you:

 - Start with broad and general questions that qualify the respondent and introduce the topic

 - Finish with general, easy-to-answer questions (like demographics)

-Ask 5 people who match your sample to take your survey
+At its simplest, ask 5 people who match your sample to take your survey, then ask them:

 - How long did it take?

 - Were there any other problems while taking the survey?

 This allows you to quickly correct lingering problems before distribution.

 We recommend running your surveys through a series of tests to check for potential problems and to make sure you get the data you want.
 Different strategies include: respondent debriefing, cognitive interviewing, expert evaluation, focus groups, experiments and pilot studies.